-Dividend - iA Insurance paid no dividend to its sole common shareholder, iA Financial Corporation, in the first quarter of 2023.
-For the second quarter of 2023, the Board of Directors of iA Insurance approved the declaration of a dividend of \$200 million to its sole common shareholder, iA Financial Corporation.
+Dividend - In the second quarter of 2023, iA Insurance paid a dividend of \$200 million to its sole common shareholder, iA Financial Corporation.
+In the third quarter of 2023, the Board of Directors of iA Insurance approved no dividend to its sole common shareholder, iA Financial Corporation.
+As a result, no dividend should be paid by iA Insurance to iA Financial Corporation during the third quarter of 2023.

-According to the latest industry data.